 kidney and bladder disorders.
 One study showed that, taken as a tea, it was beneficial in

 Dandelion - is a hepatic, alterative, and blood purifier.
 This herb has a long history of use.

 Fevers, diarrhea, fluid retention, liver congestion, and skin ailments have been used by

 Red Clover - is a wonderful antibiotic and blood purifier.
 Herbalists have been using red

 clover to rid the body of toxins, bronchitis, and spasmodic conditions.

-been validated as yet.
-The list of ailments that red clover has been traditionally used for is
+not been validated as yet.
+The list of ailments that red clover has been traditionally used

-See your iridologist or health practitioner to find which supplements are most effective for
+liver.
+See your iridologist or health practitioner to find which supplements are most

 Gallery of Iris Photos